Parent & Family News: Fall 2020

 It is hard to believe that a new year is about to begin!
-We are excited for the fun of the beginning of the semester as our new and returning students come back to campus for another great year.
+We are excited about the fun at the beginning of the semester as our new and returning students start another great year.
 We look forward to helping them succeed and making the most of the semester.

 How you can help your student...

-- Remind them that attending study groups can be a fun and interactive way to get prepared.
+- Remind them that joining virtual study groups can be a fun and interactive way to get prepared.

-- Let your student know that professors are available during their office hours, and they are there to help.
+- Let your student know that professors are available via phone, email, and Zoom, and they are there to help.

 - Be there!
-Students will often turn to the safety of family when times are tough, and it is important to know that you will always be there for them.
+Students will often turn to the safety of family when times are tough, and it is important for them to know you will always be there for them.

 - Encourage your student to ask for help when needed.